 Cause shall be submitted as soon as possible in writing to the GC and (if formed) the DRS and notified to all parties.
 In the case of a mediation session, the GC determines whether cause is sufficient in light of the conduct of the parties and the requirements of procedural fairness.
-In the case of a hearing, the DRS determines whether cause is sufficient in light of the conduct of the parties and the requirements of procedural fairness.
+In the case of a hearing, the DRS determines whether cause is sufficient in light of the conduct of the parties and the requirements in light of the conduct of the parties and the requirements of procedural fairness.